peter-wairimu/blog-app/README.md

 # Description

-Pitch app is an app where users get to read pitches,add apitch and also comment and like a pitch that got them intrested.
+Blog app is an application where users get to see random quotes and blogs posted by others.
+They can alos like, comment and deleted a post if they want to.

 # Instructions

 (i).
-Sign up inorder to access the app,
+Sign up inorder to access the app if you don't have an account or login if you do

 (ii).
-Click on the add pitch button in order to comment and also add apitch,
+Write a comment on the comment section and click on the button beside to submit your comment.

+(iii).
+Create a blog and post it on the home page by simply clicking on the create blog button to write your blog then click on the post botton to post your blog.

-(iii).Live a like or disklike in any pitch you choose.
+(iv).Live a like or disklike in any blog you choose.